chrisgleissner/jisolate/README.md

-# Isolate
+# Jisolate

-Isolate is an API for isolating Java classes using either classloader or VM isolation.
+Jisolate is an API for isolating Java classes using either classloader or VM isolation.

 ## Why Isolation?